Council of Religious Leaders of Metropolitan Chicago

 Episcopal Church Women

-ECW is deeply involved in the United Thank Offering (UTO), a personal and family devotional program of the Episcopal Church.
-Through this program participants give thanks to God for the blessings in their lives by placing coins or bills in a blue cardboard mite box, known as “the Blue Box” each day.
+In the Diocese of Chicago, the ECW administrates the United Thank Offering (UTO), a personal and family devotional program of the Episcopal Church.
+Through this program, participants give thanks to God for the blessings in their lives by placing coins or bills in a blue cardboard mite box, known as “the Blue Box,” each day.
 The following year, 100 percent of those offerings are awarded as grants to support innovative mission and ministry throughout the Episcopal Church and Provinces of the Anglican Communion.
-Since 1889, UTO has collected and granted $138,629,911.07 to support innovative mission and ministry in The Episcopal Church and the Anglican Communion through 5,257 grants.

 Episcopal Relief and Development